sjyk/alphaclean/README.md

 ```

 ## Harder Examples
 The `docs` folder contains some harder, and more realistic, scenarios.
-You should run all the examples from the `alphaclean` folder e.g., `python examples/example1.py`.
-This is to keep the default paths for toy datasets and models consistent.
-You are of course free to modify these paths!
+You should run all the examples from the `alphaclean` folder with `python examples/example1.py`.
+This is to keep the default paths for toy datasets and models consistent, but you are of course free to modify these paths!